sachin-sinha/BangDB/README.md

 Configurtaion
 -------------

+Checkout https://www.bangdb.com/bangdb-config for more details on configuring BangDB

 There are however several ways to configure for the server, here are the relevant details;

 * configure how server should be run [ master, slave, isolated, foreground, background etc ... ]